paradisebunny/daffodil/gameplay.md

 When the adventurers encounters hostile enemies, the action is structured in the following manner:

 1. Determine Surprise
-2. Roll Initiative.
+2. Roll Initiative
-3. Party with Initiative acts first (casting spells, attacking, etc.) and results take effect.
+3. Party that won the roll acts first (moving, casting spells, attacking, etc.).
+Results take effect.
-4. Party that lost Initiative acts, and their results take effect.
+4. Party that lost the roll acts.
+Results take effect.
-5. The round is complete; start over from step two if combat has not been resolved.
+5. The round is completed.
+Start over from step two if combat has not been resolved.

 #### Determine Surprise
 A group of characters or monsters cannot be surprised if they are already aware of the presence of the adversaries.
 If both or one is not, roll for surprise: there is a 2 in 6 chance for the group to be surprised.
 If a side is surprised the other side gets a free round of actions before the initiative roll!
 #### Rolling Initiative
-At the beginning of a combat round, each side rolls a d6 for Initiative, highest roll wins.
+Each side rolls a d6 for Initiative, highest roll wins.
 The winning side acts first (moving, attacking, and spell casting).
 The losing side follows after.
-If the initiative roll is tied both sides are considered to be acting simultaneously.
+If the initiative roll is tied both sides are acting simultaneously.
 #### Types of Attacks
-A melee attack is an attack with hand-held weapons such as a sword, spear, or dagger.
+A melee attack is an attack made at close quarters (near).
 Ranged attacks are attacks with ranged weapons such as a bow or sling.
-When using ranged attacks into a melee, randomly determine friend or foe as your target.
+When firing ranged attacks into melee, randomly determine if friend or foe is attacked.
 #### The Attack Roll
-To attack with a weapon, the player rolls a d20 and adds any bonuses (HB if available, STR for  melee attacks, DEX for ranged attacks, magic weapon boni if applicable) to the result.
-The total attack roll hits if equal to or higher than the AC.
+To make an attack roll, rolls a d20 and adds any bonuses (HB if available, STR for melee attacks, DEX for ranged attacks, magic weapon boni if applicable) to the result.
+The attack roll hits if it is equal to or higher than the AC.
 Monster attacks add +1 to their attack roll for each HD they have.
-Roll damage according to weapon (add STR bonus for fighter).
+Roll damage according to the weapon's damage die (add STR bonus for fighter).